 Data from the digital fine clamp block is processed by three sets of filters.
-Note that the data format at this point is CVBS for CVBS input or luma only for Y/C and YPrPb input formats.
+The data format at this point is CVBS for CVBS input or luma only for Y/C and YPrPb input formats.

-- Luma antialias filter (YAA).
-The ADV7181B receives video at a rate of 27 MHz.
-(In the case of 4× oversampled video, the ADCs sample at 54 MHz, and the first decimation is performed inside the DPP filters.
-Therefore, the data rate into the ADV7181B is always 27 MHz.)
+- Luma Antialias Filter (YAA).
+The ADV7183B receives video at a rate of 27 MHz.
+(For 4× oversampled video, the ADCs sample at 54 MHz, and the first decimation is performed inside the DPP filters.
+Therefore, the data rate into the SDP core is always 27 MHz.)
 The ITU-R BT.601 recommends a sampling frequency of 13.5 MHz.
 The luma antialias filter decimates the oversampled video using a high quality, linear phase, low-pass filter that preserves the luma signal while at the same time attenuating out-of-band components.
-The luma antialias filter (YAA) has a fixed response. - Luma shaping filters (YSH).
+The luma antialias filter has a fixed response. - Luma Shaping Filters (YSH).
 The shaping filter block is a programmable low-pass filter with a wide variety of responses.
 It can be used to selectively reduce the luma video signal bandwidth (needed prior to scaling, for example).
 For some video sources that contain high frequency noise, reducing the bandwidth of the luma signal improves visual picture quality.
-A follow-on video compression stage may work more efficiently if the video is low-pass filtered.
+A follow-on video compression stage can work more efficiently if the video is low-pass filtered.

-The ADV7181B has two responses for the shaping filter: one that is used for good quality CVBS, component, and S-VHS type sources, and a second for nonstandard CVBS signals.
+The ADV7183B has two responses for the shaping filter: one that is used for good quality CVBS, component, and S-VHS type sources, and a second for nonstandard CVBS signals.

 The YSH filter responses also include a set of notches for PAL and NTSC.
-However, it is recommended to use the comb filters for YC separation.
+However, using the comb filters for Y/C separation is recommended.

-• Digital resampling filter.
+Digital Resampling Filter.
 This block is used to allow dynamic resampling of the video signal to alter parameters such as the time base of a line of video.
 Fundamentally, the resampler is a set of low-pass filters.
-The actual response is chosen by the system with no requirement for user intervention.
+The actual response is selected by the system, and user intervention is not required.

-Figure 11 through Figure 14 show the overall response of all filters together.
+Figure 12 through Figure 15 show the overall response of all filters together.
 Unless otherwise noted, the filters are set into a typical wideband mode.

-Y Shaping Filter
+Y-Shaping Filter

 For input signals in CVBS format, the luma shaping filters play an essential role in removing the chroma component from a composite signal.
-YC separation must aim for best possible crosstalk reduction while still retaining as much bandwidth (especially on the luma component) as possible.
-High quality YC separation can be achieved by using the internal comb filters of the ADV7181B.
-Comb filtering, however, relies on the frequency relationship of the luma component (multiples of the video line rate) and the color subcarrier (Fsc).
+Y/C separation must aim for best possible crosstalk reduction while still retaining as much bandwidth (especially on the luma component) as possible.
+High quality Y/C separation can be achieved by using the internal comb filters of the ADV7183B.
+Comb filtering, however, relies on the frequency relationship of the luma component (multiples of the video line rate) and the color subcarrier (F{SC}).
 For good quality CVBS signals, this relationship is known; the comb filter algorithms can be used to separate out luma and chroma with high accuracy.

-In the case of nonstandard video signals, the frequency relationship may be disturbed and the comb filters may not be able to remove all crosstalk artifacts in an optimum fashion without the assistance of the shaping filter block.
+For nonstandard video signals, the frequency relationship may be disturbed, and the comb filters may not be able to optimally remove all crosstalk artifacts without the assistance of the shaping filter block.

 An automatic mode is provided.
-Here, the ADV7181B evaluates the quality of the incoming video signal and selects the filter responses in accordance with the signal quality and video standard.
+The ADV7183B evaluates the quality of the incoming video signal and selects the filter responses in accordance with the signal quality and video standard.
 YFSM, WYSFMOVR, and WYSFM allow the user to manually override the automatic decisions in part or in full.